blumixid/docs/cli/plugins/bluemix_admin/index.md

 # {{site.data.keyword.Bluemix_notm}} admin CLI
 {: #bluemixadmincli}

-Last updated: 9 September 2016
-{: .last-updated}

 You can manage users for your
 {{site.data.keyword.Bluemix_notm}} Local or {{site.data.keyword.Bluemix_notm}} Dedicated environment by using the Cloud Foundry command line interface with the
 {{site.data.keyword.Bluemix_notm}} Admin CLI plug-in.
 For example, you can add users from an LDAP registry.
-If you are looking for information about managing your {{site.data.keyword.Bluemix_notm}} Public account, see [Administering](../../../admin/adminpublic.html#administer).
+If you are looking for information about managing your {{site.data.keyword.Bluemix_notm}} Public account, see [Administering](/docs/admin/adminpublic.html#administer).

 Before you begin, install the cf command line interface.
 The
 {{site.data.keyword.Bluemix_notm}} Admin CLI plug-in